-The fieldwork consisted of drilling five (5) boreholes numbered BH1 to BH5 (inclusive), at the locations shown on attached Drawing No. 21/2865.
-All boreholes, except BH5, were drilled using a track mounted christie drilling rig, owned, and operated by STS.
-Because there was no access for the drilling rig, BH5 was drilled using hand auger equipment.
-The soil strengths were assessed by carrying out a Dynamic Cone Penetrometer (DCP) test adjacent to each borehole location.
+The fieldwork consisted of drilling five (5) boreholes numbered BH1 to BH5 (inclusive), at the locations shown on attached Drawing No. 21/2975.
+The boreholes were drilled using a track mounted christie drilling rig, owned, and operated by STS.
+The soil strengths were assessed by carrying out a Dynamic Cone Penetrometer (DCP) tests adjacent to each borehole location.